 Beginning in fall 2013, the fellowship selection process operated as a match through the National Residency Match Program (NRMP) and is similar to the process which you used to match for psychiatry residency.
 You will need to register for the psychiatry fellowship match.
 The NRMP website (www.nrmp.org) has information about the match and has links for you to register.
-Some advice about the application process is given in the paper, “So, you want to be a Psychosomatic Medicine Fellow?”
+Some advice about the application process is given in the paper, So, you want to be a Consultation-Liaison Psychiatry Fellow?
 [PDF].

-We also would like to invite you to the annual meeting.
 Meetings are an excellent way to develop and keep up your medical skills.
 Our annual meeting occurs each November, and details can be found here.
 The meeting is large enough to offer a range of talks and workshops, but small enough to retain a collegial and welcoming atmosphere.
 More than 200 trainees typically attend, a number which has been increasing each year.
 There is a discounted registration fee for residents in training.

-The Resident Education Subcommittee has also prepared a “Reading/Reference List for Psychiatry Residents Rotating in C/L Psychiatry” [PDF] that does not require APM membership to view.
+The Resident Education Subcommittee has also prepared a “Reading/Reference List for Psychiatry Residents Rotating in C/L Psychiatry” [PDF] that does not require ACLP membership to view.
 “Practice Guidelines for Psychiatric Consultation in the General Medical Setting,” published in our journal Psychosomatics in 1998, are relevant still today.

 We invite you to join the Academy.
 Membership includes a print subscription to the Academy’s journal, Psychosomatics, as well as online access to this journal and two related Elsevier journals, General Hospital Psychiatry and Journal of Psychosomatic Research.
 Membership also entitles you to reduced registration at the annual meeting, participation in Academy special interest groups and committees, and other benefits as noted in Membership Advantages.
 The annual membership fee for residents is $55.
 To join, see How to Join.